gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 successful data transfer for enlarging or reducing the congestion window CWND (see {{RFC9260}} Section 7.2).

-It may happen that Protection Operator discards packets due to internal checks or because it has detected a malicious attempt.
+It may happen that Protection Operator discards packets due to replay protection, or integrity errors depending on network induced bit errors or malicous modifications.
 As those packets do not represent what the peer sent, it is acceptable to ignore them, although in-situ modification on the path of a packet resulting in discarding due to integrity failure will leave a gap, but has to be accepted as part of the path behavior.

 The Protection Operator will not interfere with the SCTP congestion control mechanism, this basically means that from SCTP perspective